parse-community/docs/_includes/ios/files.md

 ## The PFFileObject

 `PFFileObject` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `PFObject`.
-The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).
+The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data.

 Getting started with `PFFileObject` is easy.
 First, you'll need to have the data in `NSData` form and then create a `PFFileObject` with it.
 In this example, we'll just use a string: